hsosik/NES-LTER/Attune/ReadME.txt

 Beadtype will always be "FCB".
 That variabile is a relic of me trying to use the Performance test beads when FCB beads weren't available.

+***

-Once the wrapper has been run for steps 1-7 (or 1-6 with makemovieasyougo), run match_Attune_underway_LTER.m  to combine Attune table with underway data from REST API
+Once the wrapper has been run for steps 1-7 (or 1-6 with makemovieasyougo), all particles have been assigned a class and volume.

-***************
-***Emily can probably skip this part for now...
-Bethany used it as described here Because I was interested in having size distributions for Syn and Euks, I then ran get_cruise_voldists_fromEDItable2.m to generate AttuneVolTable.
+Step 8 is match attune samples to underway environmental meansurements.
+For new cruises, and new ships especially, you should check that underway data is being imported correctly into matlab before proceeding.

+Usually the restapi address works well as the input: e.g.  uw_fullname = 'https://nes-lter-data.whoi.edu/api/underway/en608.csv'
+But sometimes you need to specificy the path to a local csv e.g.  uw_fullname = '\\sosiknas1\Lab_data\LTER\20200201_EN649\scs\proc\cruise\Data60Sec_Cruise_20200201-004500.csv';

+Step 9 creates AttuneVolTable.mat
+This step discretizes the particles by volumes into the volume bins used for model fitting and division rate estiamtion.
-This script also includes parsing of the underway data names to get a single measurements of latitude, longitude, salinity and other underway data of interest based on Stace's recommendations of which variabiles were best.
+This is also the function where we parse the underway data names to get single standaradized columns for measurements of latitude, longitude, salinity and other underway data of interest based on Stace's recommendations of which variabiles were best.

 Her recommendations are here:

 SAMOS database has Armstrong intermediate (not research) products in netcdf with quality-assessment: